mismayil/foundations/README.md

-# foundations
+# lemniscate
-All CS foundations (data structures and algorithms) in one package
+All algorithms in one package